Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 And it doesn’t stop there.
 Included in the package (if you so opt) are a set of Ab Straps.
 I don’t think I need to go into any explanation, but they’re a perfect compliment to the system and actually get you more bang for your buck, so I suggest purchasing them either with or after the fact.

 Some things to consider: you’ll want to do the pull ups on the same side that the system is installed otherwise you might hit your head.
-Also, some people might find it a little cramped, but after sometime you’ll become adjusted, unless of course you’re an extremely broad shouldered person.
+Also, some people might find it a little cramped, but after some time you’ll become adjusted unless of course, you’re an extremely broad-shouldered person.

 Last, and most certainly not least, is the Perfect Push Up.
 Unlike the Perfect Pull Up, the Perfect Push Up requires no setup and can be used right out of the box.
 Included in my package was a push up counter, which is just simple a counter that when depressed by your chest tells you how many push ups you’ve completed.
 My suggestion: don’t bother with the counter unless you can’t count and you want to rob yourself of a complete push up – the height of the counter prevents you from reaching a deep push up.

 Build quality wise the Perfect Push Up is extremely solid.
-The handles rotate on an axis and the bottoms are finished in rubber, allowing them to be used on kitchen floors and other slippery like surfaces.
-I used them on carpet and despite my floor having some padding to it, they were stable as could be, providing no give and insuring that my wrists didn’t give way or bend.
+The handles rotate on an axis and the bottoms are finished in rubber, allowing them to be used on kitchen floors and other slippery-like surfaces.
+I used them on the carpet and despite my floor having some padding to it, they were stable as could be, providing no give and insuring that my wrists didn’t give way or bend.
 The handles themselves are finished in rubber padding and provide a comfortable grip.

 So does it work?
 There’s no doubt in my mind that a good old fashion push up still builds muscle, but not to the same degree as the Perfect Push Up.
 Because the Perfect Push Up not only provides appropriate wrist support – the handles allow your wrists to remain straight – it also rotates which engages your inner pectoral as well as your back and believe it or not your core.
 As a result, I was able to achieve a more all around workout that exhausted me faster than performing normal push ups.
 When using the Perfect Push Up, though, you’ll need to make sure you really squeeze at the top of your push up and keep your back straight.
 Because of the added height from the floor, I found it easy to cheat and let my back sag, which doesn’t engage the core as much.

 I’m a bit disappointed that I wasn’t provided with the Perfect Dip Bar, but maybe I’ll ask them to send that piece over and amend my review once I’ve got a chance to try it out.
-I’m not sure if I’d want to dedicated my workouts solely to the Perfect Push Up and Pull Up, but after using it for well over 4 weeks time at 20 minute intervals I’ve convinced it’s a great supplement for the days you can’t make it to the gym.
-And that’s not to say you can’t use it as a stand alone exercise tool, but given my attention span, or lack there of, I’m convinced I’d be bored with doing the same exercises within weeks.
+I’m not sure if I’d want to dedicated my workouts solely to the Perfect Push Up and Pull Up, but after using it for well over 4 weeks time at 20 minute intervals I’ve been convinced it’s a great supplement for the days you can’t make it to the gym.
+And that’s not to say you can’t use it as a stand-alone exercise tool, but given my attention span, or lack thereof, I’m convinced I’d be bored with doing the same exercises within weeks.

 Also why not check out: